Specialist Settings

 Broomfield (South SILC) - 2 to 19 years old

-Broomfield are an all-age generic special school serving South Leeds.
-They cater for a wide range of learning needs from moderate learning difficulties; severe learning difficulties; complex and multiple learning needs to Asperger’s and Autism.
+The SILC is based in the South of Leeds and caters for a wide range of needs from moderate learning difficulties; severe learning difficulties; complex and multiple learning needs and a diagnosis of Autism.
 Some students have additional needs – physical; medical; speech and language; visual, hearing or sensory impairment.

 Address: 8 Broom Place, Belle Isle, Leeds, LS10 3JP